 In April 2016, the UK government introduced the Innovative Finance ISA (IFISA) account, which upped the ante for the peer to peer lending UK market.
 The IFISA is a type of investment account which allows P2P lenders to accrue tax free interest on their money, adding significantly to their gains.
 This is a great advance for both for investors already operating on p2p platforms and potential investors who are contemplating it.
 You can use this tax savings calculator to estimate how much tax you could save with an Innovative Finance ISA account.

 Gradual Introduction to Investing

 Furthermore, many people are unhappy with the rates of interest they receive from conventional savings accounts.
 However, they may be wary of trying more complicated forms of investing.
 Peer lending can provide a gradual entrance into investing for new or timid investors and help them build confidence in making their money grow.

 P2P Lending Benefits for Borrowers

 For borrowers, the main reward of P2P lending is finding better rates.
 Interest on your peer loan could be significantly lower than on a traditional or short term loan.
 In fact, from the borrower’s point of view, the process is similar to borrowing from a bank.

 They can be cheaper to repay as you can often make early payments without any fees.
 Additionally, there is usually no minimum amount you must borrow, so you can borrow exactly as much as you need.
 As long as borrowers take the time to understand costs and other relevant factors, peer to peer loans can be an excellent deal.

 When Should You Consider P2P Lending?

 Peer to peer lending can be a great way to both borrow and make money.
-Before you decide if it’s for you, make sure you look at it from every angle.
+But before you decide if it’s right for you, make sure you look at it from every angle.